 - ‘Z shares’ may only be available through the largest investment platforms, which are likely to have negotiated a better deal on charges because they sell so many of these funds.

 Frustratingly, there is no consistency among the different fund groups in the abbreviations used for the various share classes.

 ‘Frustratingly, there is no consistency among the different fund groups in the abbreviations used for the various share classes’

 As well as EQi’s Mutual Fund Selector, another way to select the correct share class is via sites such as FE Trustnet which, for each fund on the market, has one list for clean share classes only and one for other classes.
 The fund manager’s own website may also help.

 However, you may still see at least four ‘clean’ share classes, at which point you may decide to just plump for the share class with the lowest charges.

-If all else fails, you may wish to contact Selftrade’s Customer Experience Centre.
+If all else fails, you may wish to contact EQi’s Customer Experience Centre.

 Alternatively, you may decide to swerve the entire conundrum, by finding the investment trust equivalent of the fund you are considering.